The Time Capsule Project (TCP) has the following aims:

 To display and securely store material arising from these activities

-"The product is whatever comes out of the
+"The product is whatever comes out of the process and all such products will find their way into the Time Capsule"

 - Major developments